torvalds/linux/Documentation/spi/spidev.rst

 full duplex programming interface.
 (Although it doesn't perform a full duplex transfer.)
-The model is the same as that used in the kernel spi_sync() request; the individual transfers offer the same capabilities as are available to kernel drivers (except that it's not asynchronous).
+The model is the same as that used in the kernel spi_sync() request; the individual transfers offer the same capabilities as are available to kernel drivers (except that it's yest asynchroyesus).

 The example shows one half-duplex RPC-style request and response message.
-These requests commonly require that the chip not be deselected between the request and response.
+These requests commonly require that the chip yest be deselected between the request and response.
 Several such requests could be chained into a single kernel request, even allowing the chip to be deselected after each response.
 (Other protocol options include changing the word size